 - enthusiastic and enjoyable.

 OfSTED have recognised the great developments in our Foundation Stage setting.
 We have developed the Foundation Stage environment which provides an excellent start for pupils in our school.
-We have a close connection with the Bratton Pre-School, and our children receive an intensive induction programme when moving into our school.
+We have a close connection with the local village pre-school, and our children receive an intensive induction programme when moving into our school.

 We are committed to following the National Curriculum, but we also ensure that each child develops a deep awareness of the world around them and that they develop respect for others.
 Children are given every opportunity to contribute through a wide range of activities such as school trips, music events and class assemblies.
 Bratton School believes that all children are special, and that some children have particular needs.

-Various activities take place out of school hours, including football, netball, tag rugby, hockey club, singing and dance clubs as well as gardening.
+Various activities take place out of school hours, including art, netball, tag rugby, hockey club, singing and dance clubs as well as gardening.
 Children also have ample opportunity to develop their musical ability.

 Special, individual programs of work are created to help pupils with special needs